AlexGustafsson/irc-ruski-bot/README.md

 # Clone the repository
 git clone https://github.com/AlexGustafsson/irc-ruski-bot && cd irc-ruski-bot

+##
+# Using Gradle

+# If you're on a Windows PC, you may have to use ./gradlew.bat instead.

+# --rerun-tasks ignore if the source code has seen no changes
+# it ensures that you get the full result

+# Run all checks and tests on the project
+./gradlew check
+# Test the project
+./gradlew test
+# Check code style
+./gradlew --rerun-tasks checkstyleMain checkstyleTest
+# Check for common bugs
+./gradlew --rerun-tasks spotbugsMain spotbugsTest
+# Check for dependency issues
+./gradlew --rerun-tasks dependencyCheckAnalyze

 # Compile and package the project
 ./gradlew assemble
 # Compile, test and package the project